Sign up for the Author Queen Writing Society’s Spring Season

+We are in full swing with the Winter Season of the Author Queen Writing Society and we are so thrilled with our participant’s creativity and progress!
 Writing from the Queen Seat is a powerful system that will give you step by step exercises, templates, guidance, and action steps that directly relate to you unearthing what you are here to share and revealing your expertise through the chapters of your book.
 It is our sacred mission to place in front of you a pathway once you have taken the steps in this book and done the work, you will have written the first draft of your book and will be one step closer to sharing your experience, methods, and guidance from a place of magnanimity and clarity so that others might benefit.

 We found and channeled tremendous energy and creative through imaging our queendom.
 Both to get into our own expertise as well as empowering us.
 The queendom is a creative effective method to access your own power and help you write your book based on your expertise and power.

 This August 12 – 15 2021 in Sonoma, CA